 The first city to consider is in Norway, Bergen.
 I choose this city for two reasons, one, I had visited there about 40 years ago (August weather) and two, Bergen’s location is more critical to their climate as opposed to latitude.
 Their latitude is 60 degrees -- they are 2/3rds of the way to the North Pole.
 One might think that a location so far away from the equator would have more extreme weather but that’s not the case.
 Bergen, other parts of Norway, the UK and Iceland are all influenced by the Gulf Stream, so their climate is considered temperate oceanic climate (Cfb) which represents plenty of rain in all seasons with some winter snow that quickly melts in the city.
 It’s been reported that in some winters, residents of Bergen don't see the sun between November and March.
 This might be hearsay, maybe but there’s probably more than a kernel of truth to that statement.
 If you stay at that latitude and work your way eastward into the mountains of Norway and away from moderate air, colder weather and snow are much more commonplace.
 Therefore, the classification would most likely change to humid continental.
 It's interesting that two cities in Norway with similar latitudes and only being a hundred or so miles apart can experience two different types of climate.

-A completely different climate classification is Minot, North Dakota, at 46.23’ N. latitude, half the way to the North Pole and located in the middle of North America, where its location and lack of significant topography have a lot more to do with its climate instead of its latitude.
+Completely different climate classification is Minot, North Dakota, at 46.23’ N. latitude, half the way to the North Pole and located in the middle of North America, where its location and lack of significant topography have a lot more to do with its climate instead of its latitude.
 Minot’s latitude is roughly 17% less than Bergen’s but other factors come into play.
 There aren’t any large bodies of water near Minot to have much effect.
 According to Köppen, Minot is considered a humid continental climate (Dfb), with warm summers and winters averaging (32F to 27F).
 This classification also states their warm season lasts 3.8 months, and the cold season is roughly that same length.
 It’s frequently said by locals on the streets in ND and Northern Minnesota that winter can last 4-5 months.
 And this is mentioned at any time of year.
 In the case of Minot’s climate, topography and elevation (1611 feet above sea level) do not play much of a role in its climate.
 Neither does its latitude; it’s strictly part of the Great Plains where location plays the pivotal role.
-With the Polar Vortex that struck much of the country in February saw Minot and International Falls, MN experience 9 straight days where the temperature stayed below 0 degrees Fahrenheit.
+The Polar Vortex that struck much of the country in February saw Minot and International Falls, MN experience 9 straight days where the temperature stayed below 0 degrees Fahrenheit.
 A perfect example of extreme weather in this humid continental climate.

 Another moderate climate that lacks temperature extremes is Seattle, Washington, joining Bergen in the same Köppen Climate Classification.
 Seattle’s latitude is 47.60’ N, which is slightly more than Minot but because of the ocean influence, weather and temperatures are not excessive.
 To qualify, all months in The Emerald City have to have average temps below 71.6 degrees.
 Most precipitation comes in the way of fog and rain, not showing any favoritism towards any one season.
 Some have described this climate as a death by a thousand cuts, meaning gray skies are a norm and in the winter, rain is quite common.
 Seattle roughly receives 6 inches of snow per season and typically it’s gone within a day or two, similar to Bergen’s experience with snow.
 A general rule is that cities within the range of 30 and 60 degrees of latitude and near a large ocean or sea, will typically have more moderating temperatures.